cis-ds/course-site/content/notes/write-an-api-function.markdown

 3. **Search Parameters**: A character string appended to a base URL that tells the server what to extract from the database; basically a series of filters used to point to specific parts of a database.

-4. **Response Format**: A character string indicating how the response should be formatted; usually one of .csv, .json, or .xml.
+4. **Response Format**: A character string indicating how the response should be formatted; usually one of `.csv`, `.json`, or `.xml`.

 ## Determining the shape of the API request

-You can play around with the parameters on the OMDB website, and look at the resulting API call and the query you get back:
+You can play around with the parameters on the [OMDB website](http://www.omdbapi.com/), and look at the resulting API call and the query you get back:

 ![](/img/ombd.png)

 Let's experiment with different values of the `title` and `year` fields.
 Notice the pattern in the request.
+For example let's consider the 2013 television disaster thriller *Sharknado*:

+{{< youtube 9LmAEVdPhl4 >}}

-For example for Title = Sharknado and Year = 2013, we get:
+Given the Title "Sharknado" and the release year "2013", we get:

 ``` http
 http://www.omdbapi.com/?apikey=[apikey]&t=Sharknado&y=2013